 The Polsky Urologic Cancer Institute will bring together a multidisciplinary team of renowned physicians and scientists to leverage their expertise - driving breakthroughs in treatment and accelerating new discoveries.
 Patients will have access to some of the country's leading urologic cancer specialists and a wide range of services.
 The institute is scheduled to open early 2019.

 The institute will expand its current location in Northwestern Memorial Hospital’s Galter Pavilion, providing patients with streamlined access to specialized treatment, new technologies and one-of-a-kind support programs.

 “I am confident that the talent and depth of our multidisciplinary team will fuel the Polsky Urologic Cancer Institute, and its impact for our patients across the spectrum of care,” said Maha Hussain, MD, deputy director of the Lurie Cancer Center, the Genevieve E. Teuton Professor of Medicine, and an internationally renowned clinical researcher and expert in genitourinary oncology.

 National Cancer Institute estimates that over 165,000 new cases of prostate cancer and 81,000 new cases of bladder cancer are diagnosed annually.
-Men have more than a 15% chance of developing a Urologic cancer in their lifetime and, in total, urologic cancers result in more than 10% of all cancer deaths.
+Men have more than a 15 percent chance of developing a Urologic cancer in their lifetime and, in total, urologic cancers result in more than 10 percent of all cancer deaths.